 Learn how to price a roofing job right to boost profits, win more customers, and build a lasting business.

-Pricing a roofing job isn’t just about hitting a number—it’s about securing profit, winning trust, and building a lasting reputation.
+When you price a roofing job, you don’t just chase a number.
+You decide whether the job pays your crew, covers overhead, and protects your margin.
 Underpricing drains your profit, while overpricing sends clients to competitors.
 The right price covers your team’s pay, materials, overhead, and leaves room for growth.
 When you get this right, you’re not just closing deals; you’re creating a business that clients come back to.

 This guide breaks down each part of a roofing quote, from calculating materials and labor to factoring in overhead and hidden expenses that can crop up mid-job.
 By the end, you’ll have a clear method to price for profit every time.
 And if managing quotes, tracking follow-ups, and converting leads feel like a hassle, the right CRM can make it all seamless, letting each job build your business instead of draining it.